Alexis's Chopped Salad

 12

-This chopped salad recipe is one of Martha’s favorites.
-It comes from her daughter, Alexis, and the colorful mix of fresh summer vegetables tastes as good as it looks.
-String beans, wax beans, and corn are blanched, and the beans, bell peppers, cucumber, and tomatoes are cut into bite-size pieces.
-This means you get a mix of colors and flavors in every bite.
-The dressing couldn’t be simpler: Extra-virgin olive oil and delicate rice wine vinegar are the foundation and sliced jalapeño and plenty of chopped cilantro add a subtle bite.
-It’s mixed right in the salad bowl with the vegetables for fewer dishes to clean.
+This chopped vegetable salad is one of Martha’s favorites.
+The recipe comes from her daughter, Alexis, and the colorful mix of fresh summer vegetables tastes as good as it looks.
+String beans, wax beans, and corn are blanched, and the beans, bell peppers, cucumber, and tomatoes are cut into bite-size pieces so you get a mix of colors and flavors in every bite.
+The dressing couldn’t be simpler: Extra-virgin olive oil and delicate rice wine vinegar are the foundation, sliced jalapeño and plenty of chopped cilantro add a subtle bite.
+Mix it right in the salad bowl with the vegetables—that means fewer dishes to clean.

 Directions